 I decided, with the support of my parents, to create an album of my singing to sell and raise funds and awareness for the campaign.
 The album, Little Ray of Light, was released in 2004, when I was 9 years old.

 The solo classical charity album raised £27,000 for the Oxford Children's Hospital, selling all 5,000 copies in 5 weeks and became well known in the Oxfordshire area.

 I loved being able to combine my passion for singing and performing with raising much needed funds and awareness for a charity that meant a lot to my family and sister.

-Since completing my Masters in 2017, I have frequently sang as a soloist around various UK locations in classical genres, and more casually in jazz and blues in smaller venues.
+Since completing my Masters in 2017, I have frequently performed and sang as a soloist around various UK locations in classical genres, and more casually in Jazz, Folk and Easy Listening in smaller venues.
 In October 2017, I won a competition to sing with Celtic Woman as part of their 'Voices of Angels' tour, singing 'The Prayer' as a solo at The London Palladium.

 At the heart of all that I do is my passion for singing with a purpose to educate and raise awareness, stemming from my incredibly close bond with my sister, which will always be the reason I perform.

 The Lejeune Clinic

 I am honoured to have been asked to have been a patron for The Lejeune Clinic.